 Paving the Way for Advanced Clinical Trials with Wearables

-The Clinical Research Innovation Initiative is a collaborative effort to advance scientific rigor and improve healthcare outcomes.
+The Clinical Research Innovation Initiative (CRII) is a collaborative effort to advance scientific rigor and improve healthcare outcomes.

 Utilization of Wearables in Clinical Trials